-Every user's information is stored on a database shard.
-Each shard has three servers.
+Everyone's account information is stored on a database shard.
+Each shard has 3 servers.

-The secondary server acts as a backup if something goes wrong with the primary server.
+The secondary server is a backup for the primary server.

 - Extra Backup

-Each shard has a third server as an additional backup measure.
+The third server is an additional backup server.

-We also make a full backup of the entire shard every day, just in case something happens to all three servers.
-Most system problems aren't significant enough to be noticed by our users, and we’re able to fix them quickly.
-If there's a severe and catastrophic hardware failure, these security measures help protect the data stored in Mailchimp.
+We also backup the entire shard every day, just in case something happens to all 3 servers.
+Most system problems aren't significant enough to be noticed by our customers, and we’re able to fix them quickly.
+These security measures help protect the data stored in Mailchimp.

 We're continually evaluating our backup system to keep an eye on things and adding additional layers of backup to protect your data.